-The transformed cotton cells were selected on hygromycin and regenerated into $T_0$ cotton plants.
-These plants were analysed for the presence of the vip3A gene and for insecticidal activity.
-The $T_0$ plants were self pollinated to produce $T_1$ seed and a single homozygous plant designated COT102 was selected from the $T_1$ generation for seed increase and backcrossing into elite varieties.
-Coker 312 is not grown commercially so the plants that have been assessed are the progeny from crosses between the genetically modified Coker 312 (COT102) and commercial cultivars.
+The transformed cotton cells were selected on hygromycin and regenerated into T_0 cotton plants.
+These plants were analysed phenotypically, and for expression of the vip3A protein.
+The T_0 plants were self pollinated to produce T_1 seed and a single homozygous plant designated COT102 was selected from the T_1 generation for seed increase and backcrossing into elite varieties.
+Coker 312 is not grown commercially, so the plants that have been assessed are the progeny from crosses between the genetically modified Coker 312 (COT102) and commercial cultivars.
 Table 2 indicates the genetic lineage of COT102 and analysis carried out at each generation.